Vaultemore/vaultemore-erc20-crosschain/README.md

 - On the test chains only, there is a faucet function to get free tokens, limited to 0.1 per day

+contracts deployed:
+- Goerli Ethereum: 0x3418A64B763158C18eA17E01d266aB34CEB2a9DB
+- Mumbai polygon: 0x8AD53085c3b0519C785D1AFc9ae613981DB039aB
+- Goerli Optimism: 0x8AD53085c3b0519C785D1AFc9ae613981DB039aB (could not verify its code) If you want to test, use the faucet on Goerli Ethereum, and call xChainMint with the params:
+- 0.01 native tokens, 9991 for the connextDomainId of Mumbai Polygon, _amountToMint = 9991, _forceSlow = false

 # xapp-starter